ldijkman/ESPxWebFlMgr/README.md

 original https://github.com/holgerlembke/ESPxWebFlMgr
 ---

+# Edit Electra's Skin online inbrowser filemanager

-would like to run this on espasyncwebserver for Electra https://github.com/ldijkman/randomnerd_esp32_wifi_manager
+Would like to run this on espasyncwebserver for Electra https://github.com/ldijkman/randomnerd_esp32_wifi_manager

+---

 * Manage your files with a simple web based interface.
 * Supports Arduino ESP8266 and Arduino ESP32.